konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

 | 00045 | Veterans Affairs User   CA B1                            | Betrusted Production   SSP CA A1      | 8/7/2008 15:08   | 8/7/2018 15:04   | 1C5E                                     |
 | 00046 | Veterans Affairs User   CA B1                            | Verizon SSP CA A2                     | 1/25/2017 4:59   | 1/25/2027 4:59   | 251EA36536CFEBB0E9D1334D0CB96102BAB16589 |

-If you feel another CA should be included, let us know by emailing us at fpki@gsa.gov!

-### System requirements

-Python v3.x is required to run the Trust Store Management Script.
-Additionally, on Windows, OpenSSL needs to be installed with an environment path variable set to support .p7b file generation.

-Your feedback is valued.
-If you have any questions or recommended updates for this script, please contact us at fpki@gsa.gov.

-### Running the script
+### Run the Script
-1. [Download](#download-location) the script .zip file and verify its hash
+1. [Download](#download-location) the script .zip file and verify its hash.
-1. Unpack the zip file to your Desktop.
-If a different location is selected, you will need to edit default path variables *CONFIG_PATH* and *CERT_PATH* inside certLoader.py script
+1. Unpack the .zip file to your Desktop.
+If a different location is selected, you will need to edit default path variables *CONFIG_PATH* and *CERT_PATH* inside certLoader.py script.
-1. View and optionally [edit](#how-it-works) the targets.json file to confirm or update the list of certification authorities targeted for installation.
+1. View and optionally [edit](#how-it-works) the targets.json file to confirm or update the list of certification authorities you want to install.
-1. Execute the script by running the following command-line commands
+1. At the operating system command line, run these commands:

-- On Windows:
+- Windows:

     ```
     > cd Desktop\Trust_Store_Mangagement_Script_V1
     > certLoader.py
     ```

-- On macOS:
+- macOS:

     ```
     $ cd Desktop/Trust_Store_Mangagement_Script_V1
     $ certLoader.py
     ```

-1. The resulting output file will be placed on your Desktop, unless the location was changed in certLoader.py
+1. The You'll see the output file will appear ...on your Desktop, unless the location was changed in certLoader.py

-#### Sample Output - Windows
+#### Windows Example Output (.p7b)

+A hypothetical Windows user (Joe) selected a set of 46 certifications authorities using the _TRUE_/_FALSE_ method.
+Here is the output he saw:

 ```
 C:\Users\Joe.User\Desktop\Trust_Store_Mangagement_Script_V1>certLoader.py